DanPurdy/netlify-blog/content/blog/using-generators-to-handle-mock-responses/index.md

 ```

-## Why are they useful in mocks
+## Why are generators useful in mocks
 Being able to easily control what generators return based on the number of times you increment the iterator means you can easily create repeatable and dependable mocks.

-### Example 1
+### Example

 We have an endpoint that a user polls waiting for a status to be updated in our backend by a third party.
 I didn't want to add websockets for this single case, 99% of the time the endpoint will return a success on the 2nd call however we don't want our user to be sitting there with a never ending loading screen if the status is not updated by the third party, to prevent this we implemented a limit of around 10 calls before we show an error to the user and alert our ops team that something is wrong.
 We also need to handle the user getting a non pending success state after say 4 calls or an error state after 5 calls etc etc.
 To simulate this for in our end-to-end tests I ended up setting up mocks with generators that we can guarantee will show a failure status after 5 calls without needing to change anything that the client does which makes this a fair test and also makes it easily readable without having to rely on other state tactics in our mocks.